 Always apply Vitamin C in the morning!
 L-Ascorbic Acid based treatments are intended for daytime use because of their ability to neutralize free radicals.
 Using your serum at night isn’t necessary because it creates a reservoir that remains in the skin when used daily.

 If your Vitamin C serum is suggested to be used in the evening it may use a form that isn’t stable for daytime.
-If you’re unsure use this rule: if your serum is advertised as an antioxidant, use it during the day; if it’s promoted as a collagen, anti-aging treatment use it in the evening.
+Unsure?
+Use this rule: if your serum is advertised as an antioxidant, use it during the day; if it’s promoted as an anti-aging collagen treatment, use it in the evening.

 What about skin regenerating at night and creating more collagen?

 Vitamin C accumulates in the skin, so there’s no need to apply at night to aid in collagen production.
 Your skin can still create collagen during the day, it doesn’t stop working when you wake up in the morning.
-If you’re applying an antioxidant serum in the morning your skin is protected against photodamage caused by free radicals, preventing collagen breakdown.
-If your concern is collagen production I would suggest using Retinol in the evening instead.
+If you’re using an antioxidant serum in the morning, your skin is protected against photodamage caused by free radicals.
+This helps maintain collagen levels and prevent its breakdown.
+However, if your concern is collagen production I would suggest using Retinol in the evening instead.

 What about using it morning AND night?